ranenbg/Arduino-FFB-wheel/README.md

 ## Firmware option description
 Due to the 32k flash memory limitation in Arduino Leonardo (ATmega32U4), each HEX file is compiled with a certain firmware option.
 A one-letter abbreviation for each option is placed in the firmware version string and one needs to consider carefully which one to choose.
 In the release, I've compiled a few of the most often-used firmware option combinations for you.

-Firmware versions (old), I have put some logic in firmware naming, so here is some basic explanation (if you plan to upgrade firmware, please respect this, only up to fw-v24X):
+Firmware versions (old), I have put some logic in firmware naming, so here is some basic explanation (if you plan to upgrade old firmware until fw-v24X please respect this):
 -  	 fw-vXX,  two digits only are test versions of new firmware features (not used anymore)
 -  	 fw-vXX0, three digits ending with 0 - the basic firmware with no external devices support, except for optical/magnetic encoder (has PWM signal as FFB output)
 -  	 fw-vXX1, three digits ending with 1 - adds support for the external button box